HealthLinkBC File #38b, May 2013

 - Should I see a dentist while I am pregnant?

 - Are x-rays, local anesthetics and medications safe?

-Taking good care of yourself during pregnancy affects the development and dental health of your baby.
+- Taking good care of yourself and your dental health during pregnancy supports the development and dental health of your baby.
 Your baby's mouth and teeth begin to form during the first few weeks of pregnancy.

 - Hormonal changes occur during pregnancy that can affect your gums.
 Bacteria along your gum line can cause your gums to become swollen and inflamed.